 You may have heard the term ‘sexual harm’ used at La Trobe University and wondered what this means.
 You may also be wondering why we use the term disclosure or formal reports when we talk about sexual harm.
-Here are some answers for you from Speak Up, part of La Trobe’s Health and Wellbeing team.
+Here are some answers for you from Safer Community, part of La Trobe’s Health and Wellbeing team.

 Why do we call it ‘sexual harm’?